geodesignhub/geodesign-analytics/README.md

-# Geodesign Hub Decision Model Viewer
+# Geodesign Hub DNA
-This is small plugin to help with a decision model in a Geodesign Project.
+This is small visualization tool deconstruct a geodesign in a Geodesign Project.
 It uses the Geodesign Hub [API](http://www.geodesignsupport.com/section/api/).
-Once the credentials and the project ID is entered, the system downloads all evaluations and builds sliders to vary transperency.
+Once the credentials and the project ID is entered, the system downloads all synthesis data.
+Different designs and changes among them are shown and also the ability to navigate between

 It can be useful to understand how the decision model spatially.

 ![alt text][logo]

-[logo]: http://i.imgur.com/gLmvV1q.png "Geodesign Hub Desicion model"
+[logo]: http://i.imgur.com/hqvaHyH.gif "Geodesign Hub Version Explorer"

+![alt text][logo2]
+[logo2]: http://i.imgur.com/xVfW0lr.png "Geodesign Hub Version Explorer"